tzweigle/TechBlog/Readme.md

 First and foremost, windows 10 (depending on you device)takes advantage of the start menu and tiles.
 In order to customize the features:

-1. -Right click the start button
+1. Right click the start button
-2. -Click settings
+2. Click settings
 3. Click personalization
 4. Select the start tab
 5. From here you are given the option to Show more or less tiles, present as an app list show recent apps, show most used apps, use start full screen, choose which folders appear on start.